ksylvan/maestro-playbooks/Development/Security/5_PROGRESS.md

 IF LOOP_{{LOOP_NUMBER}}_PLAN.md doesn't exist:
     → Do NOT reset anything (PIPELINE JUST STARTED - LET IT RUN)

-ELSE IF no PENDING items with (CRITICAL|HIGH severity) AND (EASY|MEDIUM remediability):
+ELSE IF items with status `PENDING` AND (CRITICAL|HIGH severity) AND (EASY|MEDIUM remediability) exist:
-    → Do NOT reset anything (ALL CRITICAL/HIGH FIXED - EXIT)
+    → Reset documents 1-4 (CONTINUE TO IMPLEMENT PENDING ITEMS)

+ELSE IF LOOP_{{LOOP_NUMBER}}_VULNERABILITIES.md does NOT contain "ALL_TACTICS_EXHAUSTED":
+    → Reset documents 1-4 (CONTINUE TO DISCOVER MORE VULNERABILITIES)

 ELSE:
-    → Reset documents 1-4 (CONTINUE TO NEXT LOOP)
+    → Do NOT reset anything (ALL TACTICS EXHAUSTED AND NO PENDING CRITICAL/HIGH - EXIT)
 ```

+**Key insight:** The loop should continue if EITHER:
+1. There are PENDING CRITICAL/HIGH items with EASY/MEDIUM remediability to implement, OR
+2. There are still tactics to execute (no `ALL_TACTICS_EXHAUSTED` marker)

 ## How This Works